iyush/dep-soft/p5-scrypt/README.md

+# Scrypt

+(Done in conjuction with Drishti Maharjan)

+See hw5.pdf for explanations regarding the code.

 This project implements a simple substitution-permutation network encryption algorithm calles scrypt.
 The algorithm is designed to be simplistic, so do not use it for anything serious.
 The purpose of this